jefdaj/ortholang-jupyter-kernel/README.md

 Otherwise we have no obvious way to know how many prompts to expect without re-implementing the OrthoLang parser in Python!

+TODO the "can't return both text and data" gotcha

 [nixos]: https://nixos.org
 [nix]: https://nixos.org/nix